futuregrid/manual/_sources/opennebula.txt

 as a `placement
 requirement <http://www.opennebula.org/documentation:rel2.0:template#placement_section>`__:

 .. code:: xterm

     REQUIREMENTS = "CLUSTER = \"testing\""

-Once your development cycle is finished, this “testing” and “production” clusters may not be useful any more.
+Once your development cycle is finished, this testing� and production clusters may not be useful any more.
 Let's delete the testing cluster.

 .. code:: xterm